MicrosoftDocs/powerapps-docs/powerapps-docs/user/quick-find.md

 - **Wildcard**: For example, *ski or *ski\*.

   > [!NOTE]
-  >  Using a wildcard at the beginning of your quick find (single or multiple-entity) search query might result in slower performance.
+  >  Using a wildcard at the beginning of your quick find (single or multiple-table) search query might result in slower performance.

 ## Filter categorized search results